-The “spine” of the system is a 14-mile, ten-foot wide, hard-surface trail that accommodates two-way recreational traffic.
-Connecting to the spine trail are several other shorter trails to explore, including the Kenue Park Trail, Arnolds Park City Trail and Spirit Lake City trail.
-The trail loops around the east and west sides of Big Spirit Lake where it joins the Loon Lake Trail (Jackson County, MN) at the Mini-Wakan State Park on the north end of Big Spirit Lake.
+The “spine” of the system is a 15-mile, ten-foot wide, hard-surface trail that accommodates two-way recreational traffic.
+Connecting to the Spine Trail are several other trails to explore, including the West Okoboji Trail, Kenue Park Trail, Arnolds Park City Trail, Spirit Lake City Trail and Tatanka Ska Trace (rail trail to Lake Park).
+The Spine Trail also joins the Loon Lake Trail in Jackson County, MN at Mini-Wakan State Park on the north end of Big Spirit Lake.

 Policies & Reports

 USE OF TRAILS & POWER-DRIVEN MOBILITY DEVICESopens PDF file